cue-lang/cue/doc/ref/spec.md

 ### Null

-The _null value_ is represented with the pseudo-keyword `null`.
+The _null value_ is represented with the keyword `null`.
 It has only one parent, top, and one child, bottom.
-It is unordered with respect to any other prototype.
+It is unordered with respect to any other value.

 ```
 null_lit   = "null"